jonchavezhub123/Nightlife-App/README.md

 Enabled users to click on bar icons to view detailed information about each location, such as hours of operation and ratings.

 Utilized Google Places API for fetching real-time data on bar details and reviews.

+Planning on adding more features on this app soon!